 In December 2012, the Saline County, Kansas Education Facilities Revenue Bonds, Series 2012, were issued in the amount of \$5,270,000 for the sole purpose of refunding the Kansas Independent College Finance Authority Education Facilities Revenue Bonds, Series 2007.
-Bonds payable are \$2,340,000 at June 30, 2018.
-Bonds payable include unamortized debt issuance costs of \$58,105 at June 30, 2018.
+Bonds payable are \$2,340,000 and \$2,880,000 at June 30, 2018 and 2017, respectively.
+Bonds payable include unamortized debt issuance costs of \$58,105 and \$71,005 at June 30, 2018 and 2017, respectively.
 The bonds require the University to make monthly payments to the trustee sufficient to service the principal maturities and interest requirements through May 1, 2022.
 The bond agreement contains various restrictive covenants which include requirements for the maintenance of specified financial ratios.
 In management's opinion, the University has complied with the covenants.
 The bonds are collateralized by property, plant and equipment of the University.
 Interest was charged at a rate of 2.3% until December 19, 2017.
 Thereafter and until maturity, interest will be charged at a rate equal to the sum of the five-year treasury rate plus 300 basis points, which then shall be multiplied by the prevailing tax equivalent yield rate.
 At June 30, 2018, the interest rate was 3.8%.